 Alan enjoys woodworking and has a special interest in rustic home decor.
 He has been involved in woodworking for over twenty years.

-A cordless drill, often referred to as a battery drill, is the pride and joy of any tool kit.
+A cordless drill, often referred to as a power drill or battery drill, is the pride and joy of any tool kit.
 It seems easy enough to pull the trigger and let it rip, but use caution.
 Proper use of this powerful tool is important to avoid mishaps and damage to projects.
-A battery drill can accomplish many tasks with ease, and learning the basics requires minimal effort.
+A power drill can accomplish many tasks with ease, and learning the basics requires minimal effort.

 Inserting a Drill Bit

 Before use, the drill must be set up for the task at hand.
 First, a drill bit or driver bit must be inserted into the chuck.
 For drilling holes, a drill bit is used.
 For driving screws and bolts, a driver bit is used.